Kemal Ademi: Khimki

 On 10 August 2021, Ademi signed a three-year contract with Russian Premier League club Khimki and received squad number 9.
 Six days later, he made his debut in a 3–0 away defeat against Sochi after coming on as a substitute at 83rd minute in place of Denis Glushakov.

 On 16 August 2022, Ademi moved to SV Sandhausen in Germany for the 2022–23 season.

 Luzern

 On 30 June 2023, Ademi returned to Switzerland and signed a two-year contract with Luzern.
 On 1 July 2024, his contract with Luzern was terminated by mutual consent after just one season.
 In 20 games for Luzern, he scored just two goals, two of which he scored in Conference League qualifying, and supplied one assist.

 International career

-Ademi was born in Villingen-Schwenningen, Germany and raised in Herisau, Switzerland to Kosovan parents from Prizren.
-He was eligible for Kosovo, Albania and Switzerland internationally, as well as Germany, his birthplace.
+Ademi was born in Villingen-Schwenningen, Germany and raised in Herisau, Switzerland to Albanian parents from Prizren.
+He was eligible to play for Kosovo, Albania and Switzerland internationally, as well as Germany, his birthplace.
 On 25 June 2020, the Swiss Football Association announced that FIFA accepted Ademi's request to play for Switzerland after staying in the country for almost fourteen years.